centreon/centreon-documentation/en/getting-started/model-it-services.md

 ---
-id: getting-started
+id: model-it-services
-title: Getting started
+title: Model your IT services
 ---

+#TODO

 Centreon Business Activity Monitoring (Centreon-BAM) is a feature for modelizing IT services and applications from end users point of view.
 It reports on the